 My Fairy Godmother…

 Melissa Rheinlander had messaged my page and asked if I wanted some books from an author she worked with.
 I gave her my address and we both realized we lived in the same city.
-We met, and the rest is history.
-I went from having no job, absolutely no money, no idea about anything having to do with the book industry, to now doing what I love to do.
-She guided me, and through that, I was able to buy my first laptop.
-When I told her I always wanted to publish a book, she told me to do it.
+We met and the rest is history.
+I went from having no job, absolutely no money, no idea about what to do with this large Facebook page, to now doing what I love to do.
+She guided me, and through that I was able to buy my first laptop.
+When I told her I always wanted to publish a book she told me to do it.
 She helped me connect with people who were able to teach me the things I didn’t know.
-She introduced me to other authors that I admired, who then helped me.
+She introduced me to other authors that I admired who then helped me.
 I finally felt I was on my path.
 I AM on my path.

 Do I have lots of money now?
 Nope.
 I’m constantly struggling to keep afloat, and every precious amount I make goes back into building my foundation as an author.
 Is it worth it?
 Definitely.
 There are the challenging, draining, and sometimes heartbreaking times.
 But then you get all the wonderful support around you and it makes it all so beautiful and it’s everything you hope it to be.

 You know that saying–Do something you love and you’ll never work a day in your life–well, I don’t think that’s true, not really, anyway.
 Yes, you will work.
 You’ll work really hard, you’ll toil, you’ll be exhausted, and you’ll want to quit so many times, but you won’t.
 You’ll pick yourself up, dust yourself off, and keep going.
 You will be willing to fight for it because you love it.
 You won’t give up because you can’t.
 That’s where I am now, and what I hadn’t felt before on any other journey.
 July’s been a tough month for me, with unexpected crazy expenses, but I have an amazing support system…people I trust telling me it’s going to be all right, I’m going to get through.